 While this strategy may not seem like a money-saver at first, consider that there are options for household employers to provide tax-free contributions to their nannies' health insurance premiums or out-of-pocket costs.

-While you will pay taxes on every dollar paid to your nanny as wages or bonuses, if you could lower the hourly rate and instead pay for some portion of your nanny's health insurance tax-free, you'll save on taxes and provide a crucial benefit for your nanny at the same time!
+While you will pay taxes on every dollar paid to your nanny as wages or bonuses, if you could agree on a lower hourly rate and instead pay for some portion of your nanny's health insurance tax-free, you'll save on taxes and provide a crucial benefit for your nanny at the same time!

 Your options for providing health insurance to your nanny are: